39aldo39/klfc/doc/layout.md

 It is possible to split a layout definition into multiple files.
 For example, a layout can be split into a `base.json` and a `altgr.json` file, where the `base.json` file contains the letters that are active when nothing or Shift is pressed and the `altgr.json` file the letters that are active when AltGr is pressed.
 This can make the layout more clear and modular.
-For example, the AltGr layer can easily be swapped for another one or can't be activated for certain output formats.
+For example, the AltGr layer can easily be swapped for another one or be disabled for certain output formats.

 Miscellaneous information
 -------------------------

 Miscellaneous information about the keyboard layout.
-Most keyboard layout formats use some of them.
-The attributes are used at the top level.

 * Full name of the layout (`fullName`), used when a human readable name is required.
 * Short name of the layout (`name`), used when a short name of the layout is required, for example in file names.